 Video games are a blockbuster industry with some big titles raking in more cash than many movie releases.
 If you’ve spent hours slaving away to get to the next level, we’d like to ease your burden with another series of crazy renders.
 We bring you 10 bonkers cars inspired by legendary video games.

 If you like any of these designs – or want them to get in the sea – let us know via our Facebook profile, Twitter page or the comments section below.
-Download full-size versions from the gallery at the bottom.
 You can also check out all carwow’s great discounts using our car deals page.

 Mario – BAC Mono